xma711/notebook/software_engineering/docker/README.md

 Btw this is a tutorial recommended by yc: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-ubuntu-14-04

-To use a gui to manage to repository, follow: https://github.com/atc-/docker-registry-ui
+To use a GUI to manage to repository, follow: https://github.com/atc-/docker-registry-ui
 in short, just run docker run -d -p 8080:8080 atcol/docker-registry-ui
 and then add a registry using the native ip address (cannot use 'localhost' because the ip address is used inside the container)